yelircaasi/nebokrai-python-prototype/README.md

 Planning in this way is also a good way to make sure that the long-term objectives are realistic within the constraints provided.
 If the total duration of all tasks is simply too great, the declaration will fail.
-This is desirable: early failure duringm compilation is always preferrable to failure later during  deployment.
+This is desirable: early failure during compilation is always preferrable to failure later during  deployment.

 This implies an iterative planning process.
 I declare roadmaps, projects, and tasks along with a calendar and configuration parameters.
 Then nebokrai either allocates tasks to days, or informs me that I cannot and provides helpful information as to why the declaration was impossible to realize.
-Then I fix the offending parts of the declaration and repeat the process until I have a feasible plan.
+I then remedy the offending parts of the declaration and repeat the process until I have a feasible plan.

 ### Scheduling